 I was recently presenting a leadership series to train a group on how to best manage their time, priorities, and attention.
-In the middle of the presentation, one of the leaders piped in with, “We understand this already.”
-The point was valid, and while it was a good reminder, the challenges persisted.
-So, I asked, “What’s keeping you from implementing these strategies?”
+In the middle of the presentation, one of the leaders piped, perhaps feeling frustrated.
+They said: “We understand this already.”
+It was a valid point; I had no doubt that most of them did already understand the strategies I was telling them about.
+So, I asked, “Then what’s keeping you from implementing them?”

 Of course, that answer isn’t as clear, but I couldn’t have asked for a better segway into my next point of the presentation: There tends to be a gap between knowing better and doing better, and the truth is, many people fall into that space (including me on many occasions).
 That’s because bridging the gap between knowledge and action is a literal case of “easier said than done.”

 Remember this: while you may have accumulated a wealth of knowledge over the years, the next step – arguably the most important one – is to take that know-how, hold yourself (and others) accountable, and turn it into action.
 Part of the reason it’s so challenging is that the formula for success is highly personal.

 Following these steps may help you discover your own personal formula.
 From there, like everything worthwhile, it takes discipline and practice.

 First, reflect on the change you need to make and why you need to make it.
 We often encounter people who feel as if they are too busy for this kind of reflection, but if you skip this step as a leader, it can have an unintentional negative impact on your team and anyone who relies on you.

 It’s also important to reflect on your progress and acknowledge the difference your new behavior makes.
 Dedicate time to consider why you changed and whether it was effective.
 Ask yourself whether or not you would do it differently if given the chance for a do-over.
 The reality is that most of our habits, professional and otherwise, become solidified over time.
 They’re more routine than anything else.
 Unfortunately, this can blind us to better methods.